 Check your car before you leave

 This is probably one of the most important things to do before you go, especially if you’re planning a long road trip of a few weeks/months.
 Take your car to the garage and have it checked.
 Make sure you have a spare tire, and jack, and have your oil changed if needed.

 Book your campsites

 If you’re traveling in high season, I recommend you book some of your campsites before you go.
+In New Zealand, most you’ll find campsites in the most beautiful regions of the country.
+They are managed by the Department of Conservation (DOC).
+You can also choose to stay in holiday parks.
 In summer, campsites can get full really quickly and it can be difficult to find a spot.
 If you don’t want to book, showing up early (before 5pm) will give you more chances to find a spot for the night especially if you’re planning to stay in a free camp.
 If you travel in low season, no need to book in advance, you can be more spontaneous.
 Robin and I did our New Zealand road trip in winter and didn’t book any camps in advance.
 We were basically alone every night and could enjoy beautiful and quiet nights under the stars.
 How romantic!

 Make a road trip playlist

 No road trip is complete without a great playlist!
 You can find made-up playlists on Youtube or Spotify but you can also make your own.
 Actually, it’s better to make more than one (especially if you’re going for weeks) or you will quickly get sick of listening to the same songs over and over again.
 Try to make at least 3 playlists in 3 different music styles.
 The perfect playlist should be a mix of new and old, with plenty of references to the open road of course.

 It’s very important to stop frequently on a road trip.
 Driving for a long time is really tiring, so try to stop every 2 or 3 hours.
 If you’re tired, stop on the side of the road and take a nap or ask another passenger to drive.